 Expect the lender to care about:

-• experience (owning rentals, managing rentals, or a plan that makes sense)
+- experience, such as owning rentals, managing rentals, or having a plan that makes sense

-If you’re newer, that doesn’t automatically disqualify you.
-It just means the lender may want more cushion—down payment, reserves, or a lower leverage request.
+If you are newer, that does not automatically disqualify you.
+Instead, the lender may want more cushion, such as a larger down payment, stronger reserves, or a lower leverage request.

 Property side: rents, condition, and the “real” numbers

-• Condition: they usually want the home to be rentable at closing (or they’ll structure it differently).
+- Condition: they usually want the home to be rentable at closing, or they may structure the loan differently.

 As property managers, we like lenders who underwrite like operators.
 A rental that barely breaks even on paper is the same rental that calls you at 2 a.m. when the HVAC quits.